iptq/libosu/README.md

 and are not included by default since they may bring in extra dependencies:

 - `apiv1`: Bindings for the osu!
 API v1.
+- `apiv2`: Bindings for the osu!
+API v2.
 - `replay-data`: Action data for osu! replay files (requires LZMA).

 Getting Started